Brian Evans (Glamorgan cricketer)

-John Brian Evans (9 November 1936 – 1 May 2011) played first-class and List A cricket for Glamorgan from 1958 to 1963.
+John Brian Evans (9 November 1936 – 1 May 2011) was a Welsh cricketer.
+He played first-class and List A cricket for Glamorgan from 1958 to 1963.
 He also played Minor Counties and List A cricket for Lincolnshire from 1965 to 1971.
 He was born at Clydach, Glamorgan, Wales, and died at Grimsby, Lincolnshire, England.

+A right-arm fast-medium bowler, Evans' best first-class bowling figures were 8 for 42, when he and Ossie Wheatley bowled unchanged to dismiss Somerset for 87 in July 1961.
+Injury forced him to retire from first-class cricket in 1964, but he was able to take up a position as a professional cricketer in Grimsby.
+In the Minor Counties Championship he and his opening partner Norman McVicker each took 71 wickets when Lincolnshire won the championship for the first time in 1966.